bhavinrlad-design/pryysm24/README.md

 #### Common Issues:

-1. **OIDC Authentication Errors**:
+1. **Service Principal Authentication Errors**:
-   - Verify the federated credential is configured correctly in Azure AD
+   - Make sure you used the `--sdk-auth` parameter when creating the service principal
-   - Ensure GitHub repository name, branch name, and organization are exact matches
+   - Ensure the `AZURE_CREDENTIALS` secret contains the **ENTIRE JSON** output from the `az ad sp create-for-rbac` command
-   - Check that `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID` are correctly set
+   - If you get "Invalid client secret" errors, try recreating the service principal
-   - Make sure the service principal has contributor access to your resource group
+   - Verify the JSON format is preserved exactly without any modifications

 2. **Deployment Failures**:
    - Check GitHub Actions logs for specific error messages